 In summary, mediators can help parties resolve their issues without having to attend court, and the mediation process can save both spouses time and money.
 But in order for mediation to be effective, both sides have to be willing to work together.

 Are you seeking more information about how to resolve your family law matter outside of court?
-Contact us to set up a free consultation.
+Contact us to set up a consultation.
 Together, we will develop a strategy and decide on the correct approach to resolving your case in an amicable fashion.